 We must comply with extensive FCC regulations and policies in the ownership and operation of our radio stations.
 FCC regulations limit the number of radio stations that a licensee can own in a market, which could restrict our ability to consummate future transactions and in certain circumstances could require us to divest some radio stations.
 The FCC's rules governing our radio station operations impose costs on our operations, and changes in those rules could have an adverse effect on our business.
 The FCC also requires radio stations to comply with certain technical requirements to limit interference between two or more radio stations.
 If the FCC relaxes these technical requirements, it could impair the signals transmitted by our radio stations and could adversely impact our business, financial condition and results of operation.
-Moreover, these FCC regulations may change over time, and there can be no assurance that changes would not adversely impact our business, financial condition and results of operations by the FCC in the normal course of business.
+Moreover, these FCC regulations may change over time, and there can be no assurance that changes would not adversely impact our business, financial condition and results of operations.
+From time to time, we are the subject of investigations by the FCC in the normal course of business.